 AODA reference: IASR section 68

-Deadline and status: July 1, 2011 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: Origin to Destination of Service refers to a service that enables a person with a disability to travel from their starting point to their destination point by using a package of transportation services.
 The service may include a combination of Handi-Van and conventional transportation services that are accessible.